The Top 12 Best Construction Jobs

 Construction Industry Salaries

 Construction jobs pay well, especially if you consider the fact that you don’t need more than a high school diploma and an apprenticeship or training program to get hired for most positions.
-On average, the median annual wage for all construction and extraction occupations was $44,730 in May 2017.
-That’s about $7,000 higher than the median wage for all U.S. jobs.
+On average, the median annual wage for all construction and extraction occupations was $51,220 in May 2018.

 The Top 12 Best Construction Jobs